Cruciferous Vegetables and Colon Cancer Prevention: What the Research Shows, Plus Easy Ways to Enjoy More of These Foods

 • Signal unhealthy cells to self-destruct

-These veggies are also high in fiber, low in calories, and packed with vitamins and minerals like vitamins A, C, K, and potassium.
-They can help fight inflammation and have been linked with improvements in blood sugar regulation and heart health.
-In other words, there are lots of great reasons to enjoy these foods!
+Cruciferous veggies are also high in fiber, low in calories, and packed with vitamins and minerals like vitamins A, C, K, and potassium.
+Plus, they can help fight inflammation and have been linked with improvements in blood sugar regulation and heart health.
+In other words, there are lots of great reasons to enjoy these colorful foods!

 10 Creative Ways to Eat More Cruciferous Veggies (Without It Feeling Like a Chore)

-I don’t know about you, but when I shared the results of this study with my husband, his immediate reaction was one of overwhelm at the idea of eating cruciferous veggies every single day.
+When I shared the results of this study with my husband, his immediate reaction was one of overwhelm at the idea of eating cruciferous veggies every day.
 If you relate, you’re not alone and here’s some perspective that may help.

 Here are some fun, delicious ways to do this: